httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 ## Intermediaries with Multiple Backend Connections

 An intermediary serving an HTTP connection might split requests over multiple backend connections.
-When it applies prioritization rules strictly, low priority requests cannot make progress while requests with higher priorities are in flight.
+When it applies prioritization rules strictly, low-priority requests cannot make progress while requests with higher priorities are in flight.
 This blocking can propagate to backend connections, which the peer might interpret as a connection stall.
 Endpoints often implement protections against